From the Astrologer’s Diary:

 In November of 1982 I was in Vrndavana for Kartika.
 One day Pankajanghri Prabhu the twin brother of Jananivas (both pujaris from Mayapura), approached me in the temple room of Krsna-Balarama mandir and told me an amazing thing.
 He said that within about 6 hours of the stipulated time we had given them (September 5, 1982) when more information about the reasons for the attack and theft would be revealed to them an event happened that indicated to all why the Deities had been stolen.
 What transpired was as follows:

-It seems that small Sri-Sri Radha-Govinda had Their own dedicated pujari, a young man of about 20, and also a dedicated cook, a widow in her late 30's or early 40's.
+It seems that the small Sri-Sri Radha-Govinda had Their own dedicated pujari, a young man of about 20, and also a dedicated cook, a widow in her late 30's or early 40's.
 These two were caught in flagrante delicto at the very moment that Budha was in parama-uccha (September 5th).
 He said that it was realized by everyone that the theft of the Deities must have been caused because Their servants were having a nasty sexual affair.
 It was also remembered that one of the parties involved was said to be “a woman, of yellowish complexion, good (clean or white) clothes, clean, tall, with water pot and ladle in her hands.”
 This description perfectly fit the widowed cook who had fallen down with the young pujari who was her son’s age.
 (Widows in India wear white, Bengali women are said to have a slightly yellowish complexion, cooks carry ladles and pots, and persons in the Deity kitchen have to be scrupulously clean.
 And, that she was tall for a Bengali.)

 Thus one part of the prediction had already come true.
 And, Pankajangari Prabhu and I wondered what else might happen.
 We all forgot about the whole thing.
 After the next Mayapura festival in 1983 it was decided that I should return to the West.
-In 1984 we got the shocking news that there was another attack on the Mayapura temple on March 24 by a band of dacoits.
+In 1984 we got the startling news that there was another attack on the Mayapura temple on March 24 by a band of dacoits.
 (Almost exactly two years to the day of the previous incident).
 In this attack one devotee, Raghava Pandit (now Bhakti Raghava Swami) had his leg blown off by a bomb.
 By coincidence the leg that was destroyed was already useless to him as it was withered because of polio.
 In an email to me he described what happened:

 I had run from the long building (Cakra Building) with a group of devotees to the backside of the Lotus Building where all the commotion was taking place.
 For weapons I had a brick in my right hand and two walking sticks in the other.
 I ran towards the second side gate wanting to enter the temple where the fighting was taking place but two dacoits were at the gate guarding.
 Before I could get to the gate, one of them threw a bomb at me and that was it.